jakeblackburnn/image-editor/README.md

 this filter inverts all the pixel values in the image, does not require a key string.

 - **Swap** -
 this filter swaps around the rgb values for each pixel based on the pattern provided in the key string.
 Examples: swap-brg, swap-ggg.

 - **Plus** -
 this filter adds the provided value to each pixel component, or to only one pixel component if provided.
 Examples: plus-50, plus-r100

+- **Minus** -
+this filter subtracts the provided value from each pixel component, or from only one pixel component if provided.
+Examples: minus-50, minus-r100

 - **Mult** -
-this filter multiplies each pixel component by the provided value.
+this filter multiplies each pixel component by the provided value, or individual components as with plus / minus. multiplier must include a decimal point.
+Examples: mult-1.1, mult-r2.0

+- **Black/White** -
+this filter colors the image black and white, based on a provided "split" value. all pixels with average brightness above the split will become white, all below become black.
-Example: mult-50
+Example: bw-124

+- **Colorize** -
+this filter replaces all pixels of a given color with a different color. specify current and substitute colors in the form R.G.B, separated by a comma.
+Examples: colorize-0.0.0,255.255.255 (turns all black pixels white), colorize-255.255.255,255.0.0 ( turns all white pixels red )

 ---